Product requirements documents, downsized

 8. What we're not doing

 Keep the team focused on the work at hand by clearly calling out what you're not doing.
-Flag things that are out of scope at the moment, but might be looked at later.
+Flag things that are out of scope at the moment, but might be considered at a later time.

 ProTip: The agile manifesto reminds us that we can be flexible with how we create requirements.
 Some teams do user story mapping exercises to identify problems and solutions.
 Sometimes the full product triad (product owner, developer, and designer) visits a customer and then brainstorms solutions to a particular problem that the customer mentioned.

 No matter how requirements are born, it's important that the team considers them to be one of many ways they can define and communicate customer problems.
 See our section on agile design to learn how product owners can use Keynote and Powerpoint to mock up real experiences as requirements.